Fiber-optic communication: Bandwidth–distance product

 Because the effect of dispersion increases with the length of the fiber, a fiber transmission system is often characterized by its bandwidth–distance product, usually expressed in units of MHz·km.
 This value is a product of bandwidth and distance because there is a trade-off between the bandwidth of the signal and the distance over which it can be carried.
-For example, a common multi-mode fiber with bandwidth–distance product of 500 MHz·km could carry a 500 MHz signal for 1 km or a 1000 MHz signal for 0.5 km.
+For example, a common multi-mode fiber with a bandwidth–distance product of 500 MHz·km could carry a 500 MHz signal for 1 km or a 1000 MHz signal for 0.5 km.

 Record speeds

 Using wavelength-division multiplexing, each fiber can carry many independent channels, each using a different wavelength of light.
 The net data rate (data rate without overhead bytes) per fiber is the per-channel data rate reduced by the forward error correction (FEC) overhead, multiplied by the number of channels (usually up to eighty in commercial dense WDM systems As of 2008).
+A record of 102 petabit/s over 1808 km has been reported in 2025.